grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 | 2020-07-07 11:34:20 | Humidity    | 22      |
 | 2020-07-07 10:32:20 | Humidity    | 29      |

-This transformation empowers you to tailor the display of query results, ensuring a clear and insightful representation of your data in Grafana.
+This transformation lets you to tailor the display of query results, ensuring a clear and insightful representation of your data in Grafana.

 ### Partition by values